cleancodeTrIT/clean_code_practice/README.md

 # clean_code_practice

-> Practice exercise for clean code course students
+> Practice exercise for students of the clean code course
 >
 > -- by [Alberto Basalo](https://twitter.com/albertobasalo)